hughes-drew/wustl_pathogen_report/README.md

 Note: this application is a prototype, and core functions are still in development (see below). **This application and the underlying data are not validated and should not be used for clinical or public health purposes.**

 ### Preprocess
-The source data are currently stored as a collection of individual .csv files (one per week) that include test-level results and associated metadata (not tracked in this repository).
+The source data are currently stored as individual .csv files (one per week) that include test-level results and associated metadata (not tracked in this repository).
 The following script aggregates these results, adds week and month labels, and pre-calculates seasonal summary statistics (July 1 through June 30):

 - [preprocess.R](code/preprocess/preprocess.R)